Stephen Stucker: Early life and career

 Stucker was born in Des Moines, Iowa.
 His family moved to Shaker Heights, Ohio, where he distinguished himself in school as a pianist and class clown.

 He made his screen debut co-starring in the 1975 comedic sexploitation film Carnal Madness as Bruce Wilson, a gay fashion designer who escapes from an insane asylum with two fellow inmates, fleeing to an all-girls school.
 He went on to perform in the 1977 earthquake-in-Los-Angeles comedy Cracking Up, with Fred Willard, Michael McKean and Harry Shearer.

 Stucker was a scene-stealing member of the cast of the Madison, Wisconsin, Kentucky Fried Theater sketch comedy troupe founded by David Zucker, Jim Abrahams and Jerry Zucker.
 In 1977 he appeared in the John Landis film The Kentucky Fried Movie, based on the troupe's sketches.
 It led to his supporting role in the Zucker-Abrahams-Zucker comedy Airplane!, which he reprised in Airplane II: The Sequel.
 For the first film, the writers gave Stucker the straight lines for his scenes and let him write his character's off-the-wall responses.

-In 1982 he had a guest role in a three-episode sequence in the TV series Mork & Mindy and, in 1983, had a small featured role in Landis' Trading Places.
+In 1982 he had a guest role in a three-episode sequence in the TV series Mork & Mindy and, in 1983, had a small featured role in Landis's Trading Places.
 In 1984, he had a co-starring role as the sex-obsessed psychiatrist Dr. Bender in the teen comedy film Bad Manners (aka: Growing Pains).